zz676/SimpleTodo/README.md

   * Use a DialogFragment instead of new Activity for editing items
   * Tweak the style improving the UI / UX, play with colors, images or backgrounds
   * Improve the app functionality or user experience
-  * improve the organization of your code and meet Android style guidelines
+  * Improve the organization of my codes and meet Android style guidelines

 ## Video Walkthrough
 ![alt tag](https://github.com/zz676/SimpleTodo/blob/master/Demo_SimpleTodo.gif)